open-ephys-plugins/ttl-panels/README.md

 Next, launch Xcode and open the `ttl-panels.xcodeproj` file that now lives in the “Build” directory.

 Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api8`.
 The TTL Toggle Panel and TTL Display Panel plugins should be available the next time you launch the GUI from Xcode.

+## Attribution

+This plugin was originally developed by Christopher Thomas in the Womelsdorf Laboratory at Vanderbilt University.
+The original repository can be found at https://github.com/att-circ-contrl/PluginTTLDebug